'Space Force': Why Is General Naird's Wife Maggie in Prison?

-(Warning: This post contains spoilers for season 1 of Netflix’s “Space Force”)
+(This article contains some spoilers for the first season of “Space Force” on Netflix)

-“Space Force” on Netflix may be a sitcom, but it also low-key has a mystery going throughout its first season.
-It’s not a super obvious mystery — instead, it’s the sort of thing you might not even notice until somebody calls your attention to it, like how at the end of “Layer Cake” you realize you have no idea what the name of Daniel Craig’s character is.
+Netflix’s “Space Force” is a sitcom, and is thus rarely very serious.
+But it does, for some reason, contain an odd mystery that runs through the end of the season.
+It’s a subtle mystery though, like how at the end of “Layer Cake” you realize nobody ever said what the name of Daniel Craig’s character is.

-What we’re talking about here is the situation with Maggie Naird (Lisa Kudrow), who spends almost all of the season in prison.
+What we’re talking about here, of course, is the situation with Maggie Naird (Lisa Kudrow), who spends almost the entirety of season 1 in prison.
 But the weird thing about that is that “Space Force” never establishes what she did to end up there.
 We just get only the vaguest references.
 At one point, General Mark Naird (Steve Carell) says that Maggie committed a “very serious crime.”
 On several occasions the characters mention that she’ll be locked up for at least 40 years, and one time it’s specified that her sentence is 40-60 years.

 But nobody ever says what Maggie actually did.
 It’s not presented as a mystery, since it’s not necessarily important to the plot to know what her crime was.
 It’s just this strange information gap that never gets filled.